Worship Music Basics for Beginners

 Bach, Bubba, and the Blues Brothers: The Singing Savior’s Many Voices

-These short articles by worship pastor Ron Man and Reformed Theological Seminary professor Reggie Kidd explain why Jesus is a singing savior who leads his church’s song in worship, and also why the Savior’s song necessarily embraces the wide musical and cultural diversity found within the worldwide church.
+This short articles by worship pastor Ron Man and the talk by Reggie Kidd, dean of the Episcopal cathedral in Orlando, explain why Jesus is a singing savior who leads his church’s song in worship, and also why the Savior’s song necessarily embraces the wide musical and cultural diversity found within the worldwide church.

 Singing in the Body and in the Spirit